As with most children being more curious this time of year, my 7 year old niece and I were baking cookies last weekend when she said......

-Today’s Christmas Eve post is from our SafeSourcing, Inc Archives
+Today’s Christmas Eve post from a former associate is from our SafeSourcing, Inc Archives

 As with most children being curious, my 7 year old niece and I were baking cookies last weekend when she said, “Aunt Heather, what do you do for a living?
 Mommy is a nurse and Daddy is a policeman.
 What do you do?”

 Well, I said, thinking quickly of how to explain what a project manager does in the e-procurement world at SafeSourcing, “I help Santa with getting toys for presents and delivering them to all the children around the world.”

 She said, “Aunt Heather, you’re silly!
 Santa has elves that make the presents, and Santa has reindeer help his pull the sleigh to deliver the presents!”

 “Oh Alli, I have to tell you a secret, but you have to promise not to tell a soul what I tell you, ok?”
 She agrees.

 Santa needs help lots and lots of help.
 Yes, his elves make the homemade toys, but toys like Furbies and Barbie’s have to be made somewhere else and delivered to the North Pole to be wrapped.

 With big eyes, she says, “ooohhhh.
 That makes sense.
 Elves are mostly boys and boys don’t know anything about Barbies!”